 Although there is evidence of human habitation dating back between 6,000-8,000 years ago, the Maya didn’t arrive in Honduras until the 5th century AD.
 They established control in the area for the next three hundred years and the city of Copán became one of the great Maya city-states.
 Today, Copán contains more hieroglyphic inscriptions and stone monuments than any other Maya ruin site.
-While this once great civilisation experienced significant population declines, they did not completely disappear, and instead the Maya became one of several groups that came to inhabit Honduras.
+While this once-great civilization experienced significant population declines, they did not wholly disappear, instead, the Maya became one of several groups that came to inhabit Honduras.

 When the Napoleonic wars significantly decreased Spain’s power in the new world, the colonies were ultimately granted independence.
 On 15 September 1821, Honduras, Guatemala, El Salvador, Costa Rica and Nicaragua declared independence, joining Mexico.
 This union however only lasted until 1823 when the same countries separated from Mexico, instead choosing to form the Federal Republic of Central America.
 Conflicts emerged between liberals and conservatives that forced the union to separate and Honduras became independent on 15 November 1838.

 Power changed back and forth between liberals and conservatives and the country was ruled by various civilian and military regimes.
 In 1932, General Tiburcio Carías Andino was elected president of Honduras.
 While the world was experiencing a depression, Andino managed to create a somewhat peaceful existence with social and economic progress.
 Unfortunately, he served as a virtual dictator, repressing the people and bowing to international powers.
 He eventually stepped down in 1949.
 The 1950s witnessed weak civilian governments causing the army to become more involved with several coups.